-Videos from previous summits and interviews from previous workshops are a wonderful resource for those planning Church Alive events.
-However, we are unable to edit any videos specifically for particular Summit or workshops groups.
+Videos from previous Summits and interviews from previous workshops are a wonderful resource for those planning Church Alive events.
+However, we are unable to edit any videos specifically for particular Summit or Workshop groups.
 If you’d like to include only a particular section of the video, perhaps you can queue up the video to this particular spot in advance of your workshop.
 A “Workshop Opener of Summit Highlights” was compiled for showing at a regional workshop.
 You will find it on the workshop events and videos page along with “Tips and more from workshop hosts.”

 The Mother Church owns the copyrights to these videos, so please just check with us for permission if you’re considering any edits (ChurchAliveTeam@gmail.com).

 Click here to share new resources for posting on your Church Alive Workshop page.

 On the workshop events and videos page you’ll find a number of workshop host interviews, including a page devoted to “Tips and More from Workshop Hosts” that may be helpful to you.

 You can also join the workshop community discussion.

 Or feel free to email us at ChurchAliveTeam@gmail.com if the information we’ve provided doesn’t fully answer any questions you may have.

 Thanks for asking.
 Click on the button below for a review of the guiding principles of a Church Alive Workshop and sign up!